florianbeisel/scum-quest-lib/README.md

 const tier3: QuestTier = 3; // Hard

 // TypeScript will error on invalid values
-// const invalidTier: QuestTier = 4; // Error: Type '4' is not assignable to type 'QuestTier'
+// const invalidTier: QuestTier = 4; // Error: Type '4' is not assignable to type '1 | 2 | 3'
+// const invalidTier: QuestTier = 0; // Error: Type '0' is not assignable to type '1 | 2 | 3'
 ```

 This allows consuming projects to use the same type without reimplementing the union type.
+The QuestTier is defined as `1 | 2 | 3` (literal number union) for maximum type safety.

 ### Condition Types